 14 Henrietta Street

 Access to the tenement block is only by guided tour, Wednesday to Sunday.
-The tours will bring you on an intimate journey that connects to the personal stories of many of the house’s former residents to reveal the building’s hidden histories.
+The knowledgeable tour guides will bring you on an intimate journey that connects to the personal stories of many of the house’s former residents to reveal the building’s hidden histories.
 These stories are told through recreated immersive rooms, audio, film and through the walls of the house itself.